 So how do things add up?
 Is there a clear favorite between the Nikon D3300 and the Nikon D700?
+Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Nikon D3300:

 - More detail: Offers more megapixels (24 vs 12.1MP) with a 41% higher linear resolution.